hal/elemento/README.md

 Creating a `Places` instance can be time-consuming (especially in large applications).
 This can be automated by using annotations, where an annotation processor takes over the tedious work of creating the `Places` instance.
 You can use the following annotations for this purpose:

 - `@Route`<br/>
 Annotation to mark a `Page` implementation as place.
 The annotation requires a route and can have an optional title, root selector and reference to a named loader.
-If the page implementation has **exactly one** public, static method or field that returns `LoadData<?>`, this is used as loader for the place.
-If a loader is specified using the `loader` attribute, there has to be a matching class, static method or field annotated with `@Loader`.
+If the annotated page has **exactly one** public, static method that returns `LoadData<?>` and accepts no parameters, this is used as loader for the place.
+If a loader is specified using the `loader` attribute, there has to be a matching class or static method annotated with `@Loader`.

 - `@Loader`<br/>
-Annotation to mark a class, public static method or field as a named loader.
+Annotation to mark a class or public static method as a named loader.
 If used on a class, the class has to implement `LoadData<T>`.
-If used on a static method, the method has to return `LoadData<?>`, and if used on a static field, the field's type has to be of `LoadData<?>`.
+If used on a static method, the method has to return `LoadData<?>` and must not accept any parameters.

 You can also mix and match an own `Places` instance with the generated one (see below).